yzx-oikawa/yzx-oikawa.github.io/_pages/cv.md

 Research Assistant with Prof. Fei Qiao, _September 2017 -- July 2018_
    **Project 1:** DS-SLAM: A Semantic Visual SLAM towards Dynamic Environments
     * Employed semantic segmentation neural network to improve Simultaneous Localization And Mapping (SLAM) robustness in dynamic environments
-    * Paper has been accepted by 2018 International Conference on Intelligent Robots and Systems (IROS) with oral presentation
+    * Paper has been accepted by 2018 International Conference on Intelligent Robots and Systems (IROS) with oral presentation (one of the most popular presentations at IROS 2018 ranked by [INFOVAYA](https://events.infovaya.com/))

   **Project 2:** Dense-WVLAD: A CNN feature based loop closure detection method
     * Used CNN feature to address loop closure detection problem in autonomous robot field